Community Outreach Programs

 The Autism Partnership committee (AP) is dedicated to supporting individuals in the Queen’s and Kingston communities impacted by Autism Spectrum Disorders (ASD).
 The club consists of two main branches aimed at targeting the focal tenets of ASD advocacy: the Executive Committee, which facilitates fundraising, awareness, and outreach activities; and volunteer programs, consisting of the Awesome Possums and Buddy Program.
 The Executive Committee is responsible for organizing fundraising and awareness initiatives, such as the annual Trevstock concert, Bowl with a Goal event, and Food Truck fundraiser.
 The two volunteer programs are designed to provide programming for children on the autism spectrum through a one-on-one pairing with a Queen’s student in the Buddy Program, or through a weekly drop-in centre in the Awesome Possums program.
 The overall goal of the two volunteer programs to provide an enriching and safe environment for children with ASD to promote social and personal development.
 All fundraised proceeds are donated to Autism Ontario at the end of each year.

 Cancer Triad (CT) focuses their efforts around 3 objectives: fundraising, awareness, and volunteering.
 The fundraising and awareness initiatives are primarily carried out by the Cancer Triad Committee.
 These initiatives support the Kingston chapter of the Canadian Cancer Society, as well as Movember Canada.
 The committee's major undertaking in the fall semester is the ASUS Movember campaign, which involves fundraising to support prostate cancer research.
 The committee also supports other cancer-based fundraising and awareness initiatives on campus, such as Relay for Life and Bladder Cancer Canada’s Kingston chapter.
-In addition to the committee, a separate group of representatives are dedicated to volunteering in Hotel Dieu’s Urgent Care Center.
 Cancer Triad strives to provide a framework for passionate students to have a positive impact on both the Queen's and greater Kingston healthcare communities.

 CROHN’S AND COLITIS